-As a fast-growing city, Graz has created a significant amount of new housing between 2015 and 2020, including many large-scale projects totalling 18,131 apartments.
-However, interest seems to be attracted primarily by private and institutional investors.
-This raises the question of whether the needs of residents or rather the interests of investors are at the forefront of new housing development in Graz.
+As a fast-growing city, Graz has created a significant amount of new housing between 2015 and 2020, including many large-scale projects totalling 18.131 apartments.
+However, it appears that the growing need for new housing has primarily attracted private and institutional investors.
+This phenomenon prompts the question of whether the interests of residents or those of investors are the primary concern in the realm of new housing development in Graz.
 In order to establish clear guidelines for the future development of the city and its housing, the city of Graz commissioned an evaluation study in 2022.
-The results of this study confirm the impression that, since 2015, the proportion of owner-occupied flats in total new housing construction has been twice as high as in other provincial capitals of Austria, while the proportion of affordable housing is declining .
-In particular, municipal and subsidised housing for people on low incomes is inadequate compared to other provincial capitals.
+The results of this study confirm the impression that, since 2015, the proportion of owner-occupied flats in total new housing construction has been twice as high as in other provincial capitals of Austria, while the proportion of affordable housing has been declining.
+In particular, municipal and subsidised housing for low-income groups is inadequate in comparison to other provincial capitals.
+The initial increase in rental costs was counterbalanced by more favourable energy prices.
+However, in the current economic climate in Europe, this advantage is no longer available due to rising energy costs.